The programme upskills small farmers in villages while making essential contribution to environment conservation.

 Fruit-bearing saplings like Cashew, Jackfruit, Drumsticks, Mango, Custard Apple etc. are periodically distributed based on the season to the selected farmers.
-Since these samplings take 3 to 4 years to bear fruits our team closely monitor their growth ensuring low mortality rate of the saplings and a higher yield.
+Since these samplings take 3 to 4 years to bear fruits our team closely monitors their growth ensuring a low mortality rate of the saplings and a higher yield.

 Poor and needy farmers are empowered through skill development and capacity-building through partnerships with relevant institutions in the community.
 These farmers are trained in sustainable agriculture and rural development.